Murder of Elsie Frost: History

 Elsie had spent the afternoon at Snapethorpe School's sailing club on Horbury Lagoon, a flooded gravel quarry next to the Calder and Hebble canal.
 When she and her friends left between 3:50 pm and 4:00 pm, Elsie took a slightly different route from the others, avoiding a partially flooded tunnel, possibly to prevent her new shoes getting muddy.
-She was attacked whilst walking through a tunnel underneath the railway line that runs between Wakefield Kirkgate railway station and Horbury.
+She was attacked while walking through a tunnel underneath the railway line that runs between Wakefield Kirkgate railway station and Horbury.
 She was stabbed five times: twice in the head, once in the hand and twice in the back, with one of the knife wounds piercing her heart, causing her death.
-The wound in her hand led the police to believe that it was sustained whilst trying to defend herself.
+The wound in her hand led the police to believe that it was sustained while trying to defend herself.
 The post-mortem showed that Elsie had died of shock and blood loss.

 She made it through the underpass and collapsed at the bottom of the ABC steps, as they are known locally (because there are 26 of them as there are in the English alphabet).
 She was found at 4:12 pm by a man who was out walking with his 3- and 5-year-old children.

 Over 1,200 written statements were taken: four hundred people who lived within a 0.25 mi radius of the murder scene were traced and had their movements checked, over 12,000 men were interviewed and a large number of knives belonging to local residents were examined.

 Despite an intensive police enquiry, coupled with national coverage (the manhunt was the biggest that the city of Wakefield had ever seen), the police were unable to establish a motive for the crime or indeed, if Elsie was the intended victim or a passerby who happened to be in the wrong place at the wrong time.
 The manhunt was later expanded using the army, and also involved the use of metal detectors in an attempt to find the murder weapon.